quantumJLBass/boa-fraud/profiles/addresses/US/STATES/LOUISIANA/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900/7505 PINES RD, STE 1280, SHREVEPORT, LA, 71129-3900.md

 
 
 3 years ago
 Leonnas Richardson was the best ever!!!
 He made the process easy and he is very informative.
-I wouldn’t have had it any other way for my first house buying experience.
+I wouldn't have had it any other way for my first house buying experience.
 Thank you sooo much!!!!

 
 1